the-drunk-coder/megra/Tutorial/00_Installation.md

 ## REQUIREMENTS

 Now install:
-- JACK
+- JACK (jack2 preferred)
 - SuperCollider (> 3.8, higher recommended ... )
 - SC3-Plugins
 - git
 - sbcl (1.3.19 or higher have been tested ... )
 - emacs (25.2.x have been tested, currently the only interface)
-- slime (easiest is to install from MELPA, M-x package-install RET slime RET RET)
+- slime (easiest is to install from MELPA, `M-x package-install RET slime RET RET`)
 - curl (to install quicklisp)
 - gpg (to verify quicklisp)
 - quicklisp (follow guide on quicklisp page, https://www.quicklisp.org)